rahuldecoded/Online-Voting/README.md

 Flask(Python), MySQL

 ## Installation
-1. Clone the repo https://github.com/rahuldecoded/Online-Voting and `cd` into the directory.
+1. Fork the repo https://github.com/rahuldecoded/Online-Voting and clone your repo and  `cd` into the directory.
    `git clone https://github.com/rahuldecoded/Online-Voting.git`
    `cd Online-Voting`
 2. Make sure you have Python3 just type: `$ python3` in your terminal to check Python3 installed or not.